Adolescent scoliosis

 What causes adolescent scoliosis is currently unclear.
 So doctors talk of adolescent, idiopathic scoliosis.
 Adolescent means “occurring at a young age”, and idiopathic means that there is no identifiable cause.
 A young age is regarded as the period between the person’s 10th birthday and when the spine stops growing.

 Scoliosis has nothing to do with a poor posture that the person affected can change.
-Rather, children and adolescents who develop scoliosis can do nothing to stop it.
+In fact, adolescents who develop scoliosis can do nothing to stop it.
 Moreover, nothing has yet been found that can prevent scoliosis.

-All that is known is that a disposition within the family can increase the risk of scoliosis: in approximately 10 percent of adolescents with scoliosis the mother or father were also affected.
+It is known that a disposition within the family can increase the risk of scoliosis: in approximately 10 percent of adolescents with scoliosis, the mother or father were also affected.
+Experts also believe that the risk of scoliosis increases if the different parts of the spine grow at different rates.

 How common is adolescent scoliosis?